burlachenkok/exploring-python3/python3-note.md

 * [RAMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/RAMMap).
 It demonstrates a distribution of physical DRAM memory among parts in Windows OS.

-Please be aware.
 Even though these tools have a nice GUI interface, using them if you have a lack of Operation Systems background may not be easy at the beginning.
 These tools are powerful profiling/inspection tools that can be used to find malware software in the OS.
 If you have never heard about these tools, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
 E.g. [License to Kill: Malware Hunting with the SysInternals Tools
 ](https://www.youtube.com/watch?v=A_TPZxuTzBU&ab_channel=MarkRussinovich).

 Python is used also by people without a CS background but with another background (biology, chemistry, etc.).
 The terminology used in these tools has an OS system flavor.
-And below we will present some terminology used in these tools:
+And with these tools, you can actually look into these counters.
+Below we will present some terminology used in these tools:

 >
 > **User Space Time** - your Python interpreter, is not one thing inside Windows OS (press CTRL+Esc and you will see it).
 User space-time is the time that your process (python.exe) has spent in userspace.
 This time excludes the time that the system spends on another process.